Sunak could be spared challenging vote after Johnson calls off supporters

 Mr Sunak will be hosting a foreign leader in No 10 on Monday, which could give him an excuse not to take part.

-On Friday an “erudite” new columnist who will be “required reading in Westminster” was announced by the Daily Mail to be Mr Johnson.
+On Friday the Daily Mail announced that its “erudite” new columnist who will be “required reading in Westminster” will be Mr Johnson.

 The role will give Mr Johnson, who used to receive a £275,000 salary to write for the Telegraph, a powerful platform to take shots at the Prime Minister with whom he has been publicly clashing.

-But Mr Johnson could again find himself under scrutiny, if confirmed, after the Advisory Committee on Business Appointments (Acoba) said he had not applied for clearance.
+But Mr Johnson was accused of committing a “clear breach” of the rules by the Advisory Committee on Business Appointments (Acoba) by only seeking advice half an hour before the announcement.

-Former ministers who have left the Government in the last two years must apply to the anti-corruption watchdog before taking up a new appointment or role.
+Former ministers who have left the Government in the last two years must apply to the anti-corruption watchdog for advice before taking up a new appointment or role.

-Chairman Lord Eric Pickles, a Tory peer, will be writing to Mr Johnson to seek clarification on whether he is taking the job.

 Mr Johnson’s exit from Parliament has also left Mr Sunak facing a tricky by-election in Uxbridge and South Ruislip on July 20, with Labour hopeful of gaining the west London seat.